Hantan River

+Cheorwon Plain

+Cheorwon Plain is an area along the river basins of the Imjin River and Hantangang River and was formed by volcanic activity.
+Many migratory birds use this area as a wintering place because warm water gushes from the ground in winter and surface waters do not freeze, making it easy to find food.

+The plain was a fierce battleground in the Korean War, and with the ceasefire in 1953, it was designated as a civilian control area.
+With no humans permitted to use it, the area reverted to grass and shrubland and the marshlands and grasslands became important feeding and resting areas for migratory birds.

 History

-The infectious agent Hantaan orthohantavirus was first identified in the Hantan River area by Dr. Lee Ho-wang.
-Because his original publications transliterated the river's name idiosyncratically as "Hantaan," this spelling remains associated with the "Hantaan virus."
+The infectious agent Hantaan orthohantavirus was first identified in the Hantan River area by Dr. Ho Wang Lee and others, and was named for the Hantan river, where the disease vector (a rat) was found.
+Because the original publication transliterated the river's name as "Hantaan," this spelling remains associated with the "Hantaan virus."
 The name is also applied to the virus genus Orthohantavirus (formerly Hantavirus), as well as its family Hantaviridae.

 In 2007 construction of the Hantangang Dam began on its lower course.
 It was expected to be complete in mid-2015.
 The sole purpose of the dam is flood control.
-It is also a battleground in the Korean War, but the riverside is beautiful, so the Hantang River National Tourist Resort is established.
+It is also a battleground in the Korean War, but the riverside is beautiful, so the Hantangang River National Tourist Resort was established.